MiczFlor/RPi-Jukebox-RFID/documentation/developers/rfid/mfrc522_spi.md

 ### Cards/Tags

 Cards or tags must support 13.56 MHz.
-NTAG product numbers should be S50 or S70.
+Currently, only cards/tags of the type "NXP Mifare Classic 1k(S50)", "NXP Mifare Classic 4k(S70)" and "NXP Mifare Ultralight (C)" can be used.
+Type "NXP Mifare NTAG2xx" or others will not work!